PubInv/general-purpose-alarm-device/README.md

 However, unlike many of our projects which are very "researchy" this project could become a scalable product pretty easily.
 One can imagine it being sold at Sparkfun, Adafruit, or DigiKey if we do a good job.
 Because it could be used for a wide variety of purposes by makers and could be sold with an enclosure at a price of perhaps <=$100USD
-As an embeddes sub assembly the printed wiring assembly must be low cost with a material price of < $30USD
+As an embedded sub assembly the printed wiring assembly must be low cost with a material price of < $30USD

-Potential uses as a product (by hobbiest) include:
+Potential uses as a product (by hobbyist) include:
 1. Alarming a cat door, bird or squirl at feeder,
 2. Alarming when a visual signal, such as an animal moving in a game camera is detected
 3. Annunciation of life-threatening conditions in medical devices